VBao321/Cognitive_Test_Group_10/README.md

 ### Spatial Reasoning Test

-Participants are presented with a series of 9 spatial reasoning questions, each involving a randomly generated three-dimensional cybe arrangement.
+Participants are presented with a series of 9 spatial reasoning questions, each involving a randomly generated three-dimensional cube arrangement.
 The task is to identify, from four options (A, B, C, D), which two-dimensional image cannot be obtained by rotating the given three-dimensional figure.
 A time limit of 25 seconds is allocated for answering each question, aiming to assess not only accuracy but also the speed of spatial reasoning.

 ## Data Collection